xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 ### Introduction

    The iOS-mobile-tests perform UI functional automation test on an iOS application using Katalon Studio.

+   This topic describes the preliminary actions you need to perform to prepare the environment for testing iOS applications with Katalon Studio.

 ### Set up iOS tests on Windows and macOS